glonpl/DevOpsDockerProject/README.md

 # DevOpsDockerProject
-This is my dockerized NodeJS app, using PostgreSQL REDIS and NGINX
+This is my dockerized NodeJS/REACT app, using PostgreSQL, REDIS, and NGINX
 ## To run this app simply run command:
 ```
-docker-compose up
+docker-compose up --build
 ```
 ### To work properly add .env file with values:
 ```